joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Navigate to your scripts file and make a backup of the config.json file, then edit: config.json

-On the line beneath the "onloadscript": "overview.ps1" file add:
+On the line beneath the "onloadscript": "overview.ps1" file, add:

 },